peteroupc/peteroupc.github.io/colorgen.md

 **Color component transfer function.** This is a function used to convert a _linear RGB_ color to a _companded RGB_ color in the same color space.
 For many RGB color spaces (but not sRGB, described [later](#sRGB)), this is a simple power function, such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number.
 (In this case, the function is also called _gamma encoding_.)
 In a given RGB color space:
 - A **linear RGB** color has a linear relationship of emitted light (as opposed to perceived light).
 - A **companded RGB** color has been encoded (_companded_) from linear RGB.
-For many RGB color spaces, companded RGB colors have a more or less linear relationship of perceived light, since human color perception is nonlinear.
+Depending on the color space, the resulting color has a more or less linear relationship of perceived light, since human color perception is nonlinear.
 RGB colors encoded in images and video or specified in documents are usually in companded form.

 > **Note:** In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.